UnisonaiOrg/UnisonAI/docs/usage-guide.md

 After mastering these basics:

 1. Explore [Tool Development](./tools-guide.md) for custom tool creation
-2. Learn about [MCP Integration](./mcp-integration.md) for external service integration
-3. Study [Advanced Patterns](./advanced-patterns.md) for complex use cases
+2. Study advanced patterns for complex use cases
-4. Contribute to the framework by creating custom tools and integrations
+3. Contribute to the framework by creating custom tools and integrations